Author // Erica Clay Friday, 28 April 2017

 One way to show that the school library is about teaching kids and growing readers is to evaluate your library space.
 Does it look like your space is focused on kids and on learning?
 If not, weed the stuff that needs weeded to create more space.
 Move the furniture around to create different spaces that accommodate multiple learning styles.
 LaGarde says that library staff need to, “Document the learning that happens in your library.”
 You can do this by displaying student work that was created in or with the help of your school library.
 “Every single wall, every single bookshelf, every single display case in the library is an opportunity for us to document our work...documenting that we make an impact on kids.”
 In other words, our library spaces should “...send the message that what we do in the school library impacts student learning.”

 Do your colleagues and administrators really know what’s going on every day in your school library or do they think you’re just scanning items in and out?
 Demonstrate value by sharing your data and connecting it to student learning.
 LaGarde encourages library staff to create a data wall and give your administrator an annual report.
 If you’ve never created a library report before, this can seem daunting.
 Start by creating a monthly report that you can print and give to your administrator.
 If you’re short on time but want to take a first step, use this template.
 In less than an hour you can plug in a few numbers, highlight how your data is connected to student learning with a few bullet points, insert your school logo, and you’ll have a basic monthly report.
 As you get more practice reporting how the library impacts student learning, modify the template to meet your needs or create an infographic.
-For more on using data to tell your story, see these previous blog posts.
+For more on using data to tell your story, see the blog posts listed below.

 “Because School Libraries Empower Students”